GravityKit/GravityView/readme.txt

 = develop =

 * Added: Better inline documentation for settings
+* Improved: When clicking "Add All Form Fields" in the "+ Add Field" picker
 * Modified: Changed default settings for new Views to "Show only approved entries"

 = 2.8 on April 16, 2020 =